Skip to main content

 Adoption Workflow

 Teams follow the same underlying steps.
-The CLI is used to author and store assertions, while the dApp is used to manage deployments and monitoring.
+The CLI is used to author and deploy assertions, while the platform is used to manage deployments and monitoring.

-• CLI authoring: write assertions locally and store bytecode
+• CLI authoring: write assertions locally and create a release with pcl apply

-• dApp management: link contracts, stage or deploy, and monitor incidents
+• Platform management: link contracts, stage or deploy, and monitor incidents

 End-to-End Flow